agjell/sol-tutorials/agave-beginners-guide.md

 ├─nvme3n1p4 259:12   0 1.8T  0 part /mnt/snapshots
 └─nvme3n1p5 259:13   0 500G  0 part [SWAP]
 ```
-The large swap partition is not required, but acts a safety valve.
-It will give you more time to act if the validator is about to run out of memory (OOM).
+The large swap partition is not required.
+It is a safety valve, however, and will give you more time to act if the validator is about to run out of memory (OOM).

 #### Functional fstab configuration:
 ```